cloudmaven/documentation/pages/acs/acs_cfd.md

   - create a qsub file and launch
     - created from starccm+ documentation; get file from Siemmens, cf email chain; pls send to Rob

 - Number of processes / instance depends on number of gridcells in the CFD calc
   - LH: 50k cells per process
   - LH: 72 processes implies qty 2 c4.8xlarge with hyperthreading on; qty 4 if off
   - A revises: 9e6 cells 180 processors = 4-5 c4.8xl
   - 'existing config does not have a placement group' implies new cfncluster needed

+- Obstacle
+  - Insufficient space on the shared EFS drive... solution pending

 - The Steve's Portal
   - This is the starccm+ website
   - batch/qsub documentation available

 {% include links.html %}